q-pratz-chem/python-package-best-practices/_episodes/04-function-style.md

 ````

-Now that we've written a new function in our project, we should commit our changes and push to GitHub.
+Now that we've written a new function in our project, we should commit our changes and push them to GitHub.

 ````{tab-set-code}